Frequently Asked Questions

 No. It is not necessary to seek a referral to our service and our clinicians can see you directly for consultation.
 We are happy to accept referrals from your GP, other medical doctors, psychologists and other health care professionals.
 Please note: In certain cases some private medical insurance organisations might expect you to have a formal referral.
 Please check with your insurance provider in advance about funding.

 The reports are large documents evidencing information given in the assessments, they also contain a detailed case history, diagnostic formulation, and may include relevant external reports plus recommendations.
-We aim to complete a draft report within 14 days post assessment before seeing you again for a feedback discussion.
+We aim to complete a draft report within 2 weeks post assessment before seeing you again for a feedback discussion.
 The report will then be formalised and sent to you, and your GP should this be something you wish.

 The fee for an assessment is £2,150, there are no hidden costs.